Navigating CSRD for freight forwarders: Preparing for emissions reporting

 Non-European companies that operate and generate more than €150m in revenue within the EU will need to start reporting on 2028 emissions in 2029.

-What are the requirements for companies to meet CSRD?
+What are the CSRD requirements for qualifying companies?

-While it’s not directly relevant to you as a freight forwarder, it’s important to be aware of the CSRD reporting requirements for businesses so you can understand why they’re making requests for emissions reports.
+While it’s not directly relevant to you as a freight forwarder, it’s important to be aware of the CSRD reporting requirements for businesses so you can understand why they’re making requests for emissions reports that meet the CSRD reporting requirements.

-Here’s a short breakdown of what information businesses are required to disclose under the CSRD:
+Here’s a breakdown of what information businesses are required to disclose under the CSRD:

 The selection of ESG themes and risks